-To turn stock employee stock options into cash, you have to exercise them.
+To turn stock employee stock options into cash, you have to exercise and sell them.
 When you exercise, you are buying shares of company stock at the exercise price of the employee stock option.

-The exact cost to exercise equals the amount of shares you exercise multiplied by the exercise price of the stock option.
+The exact cost to exercise equals the number of shares you exercise multiplied by the exercise price of the stock option.

 Understanding the Potential Costs of Exercising

 Let’s assume you have the following: